LynchLab/MAPGD/README.md

 #####[Bigred2](https://github.com/LynchLab/MAPGD#-bigred2-)
 #####[References](https://github.com/LynchLab/MAPGD#-references-)

-<b> SEVERAL MAJOR LOGICAL ERRORS WERE INTRODUCED IN A RECENT VERSION OF MAPGD </b>
+<b> SEVERAL MAJOR ERRORS WERE INTRODUCED IN A RECENT VERSION OF MAPGD </b>

 These have been fixed in version 0.3.1, but any output from version 0.3 is suspect.

 <h3> Introduction </h3>